Roller Coaster History Roller Coaster Yellowpages Ride Reviews Record Holders Picture Gallery Coaster Glossary Roller Coaster Clubs Types of Coasters

 Roar is certainly something to scream about with consistent speed, good pacing, a smooth ride and combination of design elements delivering a memorable ride.
 Even the most seasoned coaster riders are certainly going to find something to be pleased about while riding Roar.

-Next time you travel to Northern California, be sure to stop in to hear and feel the Roar at Six Flags Marine World.
+Next time you travel to Northern California, be sure to stop in to hear and feel the Roar at Six Flags Discovery Kingdom.